pnpm/pnpm.io/docs/cli/add.md

 * version: `pnpm add express@1.0.0`
 * version range: `pnpm add express@2 react@">=0.1.0 <0.2.0"`

+[the corresponding guide]: #install-from-remote-tarball

 ### Install from the workspace

-Note that when adding dependencies and working within a [workspace](../workspaces), packages will be installed from the configured sources, depending on whether or not [`link-workspace-packages`](../workspaces#link-workspace-packages) is set, and use of the [`workspace: range protocol`](../workspaces#workspace-ranges-workspace).
+Note that when adding dependencies and working within a [workspace], packages will be installed from the configured sources, depending on whether or not [`link-workspace-packages`] is set, and use of the [`workspace: range protocol`].

+[workspace]: ../workspaces
+[`link-workspace-packages`]: ../workspaces#link-workspace-packages
+[`workspace: range protocol`]: ../workspaces#workspace-ranges-workspace

 ### Install from local file system